jasonalmaturner/jQuery2edit/README.md

 		}
 	};

-Now our code will only run if 'task' is truthy.
+The code will only run if 'task' is truthy.
 Empty tasks are not truthy since they're just empty strings.

 Next we want to call our task constructor and fill it with the new task, then we will push the new task to listo, and save it.